beatmeeasy-debug/Universal-Intel-Chipset-Updater/data/intel-chipset-infs-latest.md

 **Note on package versions:** Intel occasionally releases INFs packages in two variants: consumer and server.
 Each variant may provide INF files for different devices.
 In this list, we denote the server variant with the `(S)` suffix to distinguish it from the consumer version.

-INFs marked with `*` indicate that no date was embedded in the INFs, so the system automatically assigned the default minimal date — 18/07/1968.
+INFs marked with `*` indicate that no date was embedded in the INFs, so the system automatically assigned the default minimal date — `18/07/1968`.
 An approximate release date is provided based on the certificate timestamp found in the Intel Chipset Device Software installer.
-Windows inbox driver INFs use the digital signature date of the corresponding .cat file.
+Windows inbox driver INFs use the digital signature date of the corresponding `.cat` file.

 **Source:** [Intel Chipset INFs Updater](https://github.com/FirstEver-eu/Intel-Chipset-Updater/blob/main/Intel_Chipsets_INFs_Latest.md) / **Project by:** [Marcin Grygiel](https://www.linkedin.com/in/marcin-grygiel/) / **Last Update:** 2025-11-12